YaLTeR/BunnymodXT/README.md

 - A recent GCC or Clang toolchain
 - Boost
 - [RapidJSON v1.1.0](https://github.com/miloyip/rapidjson/releases/tag/v1.1.0)
+- Rust: either from your distribution's packages, or from [rustup](https://rustup.rs/).
+  - The `i686-unknown-linux-gnu` target must be installed.
+You can do that using `rustup target add i686-unknown-linux-gnu`.

 Many of these dependencies can be installed from a package manager.